Christy Carlson Romano & Brendan Rooney ‘So Excited,’ Expecting Baby No. 2

 In her post, the 34-year-old also thanked the company Ava, the creators of a bracelet designed to help women track their cycle to learn when they are most fertile and monitors their health throughout pregnancy.
 She then gave her 250,000 followers a special code, “CCR,” to receive $20 off of a bracelet purchase.

-Rooney, who runs the multimedia company Thinking Cap with his wife of four years, shared the same photograph on his Instagram page.
+Rooney, who runs the multimedia company, Thinking Cap, with his wife of four years, shared the same photograph on his Instagram page.

 “Izzy’s gonna be the best big sister,” he wrote as the caption.
 “Shhhh… Don’t tell her she’s gonna have to share her toys soon.”

 We are so excited, we just can't keep this a secret any longer! @thebrendanrooney and I are thrilled to announce that we're expecting again!????????This pregnancy has been great thanks to @avawomen helping track my health and providing updates along the way.
 One less thing to think about while trying to keep up with @isabellavrooney Shhh… Don't tell her she's gonna have to share her toys soon!
 For all of you TTC ladies out there, Ava is an amazing fertility tracker as well! it predicts your fertile days in real time, so you know exactly when to start trying!
 Learn more at avawomen.com and use code “CCR” for $20 off a bracelet #AvaPartner (Link to @people announcement in Bio)

-The former star of the Disney Channel show Even Stevens, which also featured a very young Shia LaBeouf, told People that she is due in February, but is not ready to tell the world what sex the baby is just yet.
+The former star of the Disney Channel show Even Stevens, which also featured a very young Shia LaBeouf, told People that she is due in February, but is not ready to tell the world the sex of the baby just yet.

 “I always wanted two kids, and I feel so blessed to have this experience again,” she told the magazine.
 “We’re trying to explain it to Isabella that there is a baby inside Mommy.”